thtrieu/essence/README.md

 This achieves 97% test accuracy.

-### Test 3: LSTM on word embeddings for Vietnamese Question classification + Dropout + L2 weight regularize
+### Test 3: LSTM on word embeddings for Vietnamese Question classification + Dropout + L2 weight decay

 Only one half of words in the dataset is covered by the embeddings.
-The many-to-one LSTM is designed to extract only the last relevant outputs for each sentence in batch (they have different lengths and are padded to be equal).
-After the recurrent is two fully-connected with dropout in between.
+The many-to-one LSTM is designed to extract only its last relevant outputs for each sentence in batch (they have different lengths and are padded to be equal).
+After the recurrent is two fully-connected layers with dropout in between.

 A sample from `lstm-embed.py`